magepages/mpdocs/docs/abandoned-cart-email/index.md

 ![ACE6](https://i.imgur.com/PB7n1bW.png)

-### 2. Reports
+### 2. Overall Reports

 #### 2.1 Reports

-Go to ``Marketing > Abandoned Cart Email > Report``.
+Go to ``Marketing > Abandoned Cart Email > Overall Report``.
 This is the place where archives the number of Abandoned Carts, the number of Abandoned Carts sent, the number of failed Abandoned Carts and the number of Abandoned Carts that were recovered in a period of time.
 There are two Report Time modes:
 * DAY
   * When you select the **DAY** mode, adjust the **From** and **To** entries, the Report Time will be displayed on a daily basis
   * If the distance between **From** and **To** is too far apart, the distance between two days in Report Time will be increased